-The presence of osteoarthritis is uncomfortable enough with the constant nagging pain an individual has to experience while carrying out even the basic chores.
-Add to that the weight gain that occurs as a result of reduced activity level and it results in agony.
-The added weight, in turn, can increase the severity of osteoarthritis leading to a vicious cycle of pain and the functional loss with accompanying weight gain.
+The presence of osteoarthritis is uncomfortable enough with the nagging pain an individual has to experience while carrying out even the basic chores.
+Add to that the weight gain that occurs due to reduced activity level, and it results in agony.
+The added weight, in turn, can increase the severity of osteoarthritis, leading to a vicious cycle of pain and the functional loss with accompanying weight gain.

 The American College of Rheumatology and the European league against rheumatism recommend exercise and weight reduction to reduce pain and functional limitation caused by osteoarthritis.
 Research conducted at Wake Forest University found an average weight loss of 5% in overweight older adults can improve their functional levels by 18%.

 Individuals with osteoarthritis who are trapped in the vicious cycle of pain and weight gain, sometimes in a hurry to get quick results, start high-intensity exercises in the gym and end up worsening their pain and further reducing their functional capacity.
 Unfortunately, the most common mistake made by these individuals is not taking any professional guidance before they start with their exercise regime.